BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 ```

 An empty set is height 0, of course.
-Everything else will just be whatever height we've pre-calculated.
+Everything else will be whatever height we've pre-calculated.
-We don't want to recaculate it here, because we'll be looking up height quite a lot as we modify our tree.
+We don't want to recaculate it here, because we'll be looking up height quite a lot as we change our tree.
 We'll do *that* in a new constructor:

 ```elm